 THE CITY RELIQUARY MUSEUM

-If the history of New York City excites you, the City Reliquary Museum is a community-run museum that highlights all things NYC!
+If the history of New York City excites you, the City Reliquary Museum is a true hidden gem in Williamsburg.
+This is a community-run museum that highlights all things NYC!
 It is also one of the best museums in Brooklyn to learn more about the history of the boroughs.

 This Brooklyn museum began in 2002 as a window display created by founder Dave Herman.
 You can find just about anything related to the city here including old postcards, building fragments, and other amazing artifacts.